kumahq/kuma-website/app/_src/networking/meshservice.md

 {% if_version gte:2.9.x %}
 In universal zones, `MeshServices` are generated based on the `kuma.io/service` value of the `Dataplane` `inbounds`.
+The name of the generated `MeshService` is derived from the value of the `kuma.io/service` tag and it has one port that corresponds to the given inbound.
+If the inbound doesn't have a name, one is generated from the `port` value.

 The only restriction in this case is that the port numbers match.
 For example an inbound:

 ```